Here We Go Again (Demi Lovato album): Composition

 Here We Go Again explores more mature sounds than Don't Forget, with Lovato describing the project as "more relaxed and more mature" with a "soulful edge".
 The lyrics are more personal than on her debut album as most of it was inspired by her experiences of love and heartbreak.
 She stated that the album does not hold a particular theme as she wanted the songs to be "just more mature, more of me".
-The album derives mainly from the genre of rock.
+The album derives mainly from the genre of pop rock, while containing rock, power pop, soul and pop influences.
 Speaking to New York Daily News, Lovato said that the album's musical style includes "less rock and more mellow stuff", with a twist of R&B. "Here We Go Again" is the first track of the album was written and produced by SuperSpy.
 The lyrics of the song chronicle Lovato's on-off relationship with an indecisive boy, singing that "Something about you is so addictive".
 "Solo", the second track, was co-written by Lovato and produced by John Fields.
 The track is a breakup song with lyrics about self-respect.
 "U Got Nothin' on Me", another SuperSpy production, includes influences of 1980s glam metal, in this song, Lovato reminisces a summer romance that took a tumble which takes a toll on their relationship, but in the end, she realize she's fine on her own.

 "Falling Over Me" was co-written by Lovato and Jon McLaughlin and produced by Fields.
 The song features a "hypnotic" bassline and lyrics about Lovato praying that her crush will notice her affection: "I'm hoping, I'm waiting, I'm praying you are the one".
 According to Margaret Wappler of Los Angeles Times, Lovato's vocals in the song balance "delicacy and force".
 On the fifth track, "Quiet", Lovato longs for a "communication breakthrough" in an awkward relationship, complaining that "It's too quiet in here".
 "Catch Me" is an acoustic ballad with a stripped-down production, written by Lovato herself.
 The song speaks of an unhealthy love connection, with Lovato going on even though she knows "how badly this will hurt me".
 The seventh track, "Every Time You Lie", is a song with jazz influences and a "jaunty '70s vibe".
 Kerri Mason of Billboard commented that the song "swings like Maroon 5's brand of radio soul".
 The song tells about self-respect and not putting up with lies in a relationship.
 "Got Dynamite" was written by Gary Clark, E. Kidd Bogart and Victoria Horn and produced by Clark.
 The song features "ricocheting" synthesizers and a scattering pop punk riff.
 The lyrics use "violent metaphors" as invitations for a boy to "blow up" Lovato's defenses, with lines such as "Log in and try to hack me" and "Kick senseless, my defenses".